kuletxcore/kxc-fortnite-bot/README.md

 This is a template for creating your own scheduled Fortnite Item Shop and BR News twitter bot using python and heroku.

-A video tutorial for this is coming with step-by-step details on how to use this repo.

 Requirements
 --------
 * __heroku__